UW-HARVEST/Hayroll/README-pioneer.md

 ### Symbolic Value and Expression

-Symbolic values correspond to the definedness and value of user-defined macros (`-D`).
+Symbolic values express to the definedness and value of user-defined macros (`-D`).
 We assume such macros are defined to integers, which is the common case.
 Each macro is associated with two symbolic values:

 - Boolean value (`defMACRO_NAME`) indicating whether the macro is defined.
 - Integer value (`valMACRO_NAME`) representing its numeric value.